stefanoborini/stefanoborini.github.io/_posts/2019-07-04-keybow-pimoroni-keyboard-installation-hacks-fixes-and-multitab-support.md

 female connector and the cable male.
 Between these two, there is an acrylic shim to compensate for the Raspberry Pi thickness.
-Unfortunately the two bridges of this shim prevent the USB connector to engage properly on one side, and an annoying step for the cable strain mitigation on the other.
-This results in frequent disconnections.
+Unfortunately the two bridges of this shim prevent the USB connector to engage properly on one side, and creates an annoying step for the cable strain mitigation on the other.
+This results in frequent cable disconnections.

 ![image]({{ site.url }}/assets/images/2019/07/04/plug.jpg)